G4l43r/lpthw-cn/next.rst

 Finally, remember that this is something you have to do for a while and for at least a couple hours every night.
-If it helps, while you're struggling through learning Python every night, I'm hard at work learning to play guitar.
+If it helps, while you are struggling through learning Python every night, I'm hard at work learning to play guitar.
 I work at it about 2 or 4 hours a day and still practice scales.